Boxgrove Man: Fossils

-The site at Boxgrove in Sussex dates to the late Cromerian Stage, around 500,000 years ago, and it is the earliest site in Britain with fossils of the genus homo.
+The site of Boxgrove in Sussex dates to the late Cromerian Stage, around 500,000 years ago, and it is the earliest site in Britain with fossils of the genus Homo.
 The tibia was discovered in 1993 by archaeologist Mark Roberts and his team of the Institute of Archeology at University College London.
 The two teeth were found in 1995 and 1996 on returns to the site in the hope, which was realised, of finding further remains.
 The tibia was originally about 40 cm long and is of a well-built male with a height of 177-182 cm.
 The teeth were lower incisors found about a metre apart and are thought to belong to the same individual, a mature adult.
 The exceptional structural strength suggests a cold-adapted body with proportions paralleling those of the Neanderthals.
 Archaeological evidence indicates that these early humans had the ability to hunt or at least scavenge with stone tools as the team discovered hundreds of Acheulean flint tools at the site.
 The two teeth found show scratches, suggesting an eating technique in which food was cut with a tool whilst gripped between the jaws.

-The site
+Archaeological context

-Boxgrove in this period evolved from coastal mudflats beneath chalk cliffs to a mosaic of habitats as the sea retreated.
-There were then areas of grassland, pools, scrub and woodland, with diverse prey and supplies of flint which made the area attractive to early humans.
-Prey included horse and probably deer.
-Other mammal fossils were of extinct species of rhinoceros, bears, and voles.
-It is most likely that H. heidelbergensis hunted these animals for sustenance with the aid of the stone tools also discovered at this site.
-There is clear evidence on the animal remains that they were butchered, but it cannot be proven that the species whose fossil was found in association with them hunted these animals or scavenged them.
-Teeth marks on the tibia fossil may be evidence that he or she was scavenged as well, either by cannibalism or scavenging by another animal.
+The Boxgrove site is one of the most important Lower Palaeolithic sites in Europe.
+At the time of its deposition around 480,000 years ago during the relatively warm interglacial stage at the end of Marine Isotope Stage 13, despite now being located inland, Boxgrove was located on the coast, evolving initially from coastal mudflats beneath chalk cliffs of the South Downs to a mosaic of terrestrial woodland and grassland habitats with freshwater bodies such as springs and ponds as the sea retreated.
+The area at the time of deposition had a temperate climate similar to modern Britain.
+Many of the animals found at the Boxgrove site are still alive in Britain today, though others are more exotic, including elephants, rhinoceroses (Stephanorhinus hundsheimensis), hyenas (Crocuta), lions (Panthera fossilis) and giant deer (Praemegaceros).
+Alongside the remains of "Boxgrove Man", numerous stone tools, particularly handaxes, have been found, created using flint nodules from the chalk cliffs immediately north of the site, which display a high level of refinement indicating that they were worked by extensively experienced knappers that both had a high level of cognitive capability and dexterity, using the advanced "soft hammer" technique where flint is worked using bone and antler hammers, which represents the oldest evidence of "soft hammer" stone working in the world.
+Extensive evidence of animal butchery has also been found at the site.